Dr. Deva Chan

 Areas of Research

-- Mechanobiology of hyaluronan synthesis in chondrocytes and progenitor cell populations in the joint: Cells in the synovial joint produce hyaluronan to provide compressive strength, support lubrication, and respond to injury.
-This project aims to determine how biomechanical stimuli regulates the synthesis and breakdown of hyaluronan in cell populations of the joint and, conversely, how these extracellular matrix changes feed back to alter mechanical function and biological processes related to hyaluronan.
+- Mechanobiology of extracellular matrix synthesis: Progenitor cells of the synovial joint produce hyaluronan and other ECM molecules to provide compressive strength, support lubrication, and otherwise respond to injury.
+This project aims to elucidate how biomechanical stimuli regulates the synthesis and breakdown of hyaluronan and, conversely, how these extracellular matrix changes feed back to alter mechanical function and biological processes in the synovial joint.

-Creative self-starters from diverse technical and personal backgrounds to enroll as PhD students in Fall 2021.
-We especially encourage women, BIPOC, and first-generation academics to apply!
+Creative and versatile self-starters from diverse technical and personal backgrounds to contirubte to our team as PhD students in Fall 2022.

 Please feel free to contact Dr. Chan directly.